Skip to main content

 Ambassadors receive a financial award, take part in unique academic retreats with their cohort, and are charged to share their understandings from studying in Asia with their hometown or campus community upon return.
 Eligible students from all majors apply in two cycles per year.
 No prior interest in or experience with Asia required.

-Founded in 2022, the Phillips Passport Initiative supports first-year and new transfer students with funding to apply for their first U.S. passport.
+Founded in 2022, the Phillips Passport Initiative supports all undergraduates with funding to apply for their first U.S. passport.

 Busy night market at Taipei, Taiwan

-Phillips Summer in Taiwan, a six-week culturally immersive program based at National Taiwan University in Taipei, will run again in Summer 2025.
+Phillips Summer in Taiwan, a six-week culturally immersive program based at National Taiwan University in Taipei, is led by Dr. Michael Tsin.

 Explore